Ukraine says mission at Mariupol steel mill is complete

 The western Ukrainian city of Lviv was rocked by loud explosions early Tuesday.
 Witnesses counted at least eight blasts accompanied by distant booms, and the smell of burning was apparent some time later.
 An Associated Press team in Lviv, which was under an overnight curfew, said the sky west of the city was lit up by an orange glow.

 The chairman of the Lviv Regional Military Administration said the Russians fired on military infrastructure in the Yavoriv district.
-The city of Yavoriv is about 15 kilometers (less than 10 miles) from the Polish border.
+The city of Yavoriv is less than 10 miles (15 kilometers) from the Polish border.

 Ukrainian troops also advanced as Russian forces pulled back from around the northeastern city of Kharkiv in recent days.
 Zelenskyy thanked the soldiers who reportedly pushed them all the way to the Russian border in the Kharkiv region.